 - You plan to live off the grid, and want to take the first step to becoming more self-sufficient in your home or on the road.

-- You need a reliable at-home backup battery generator or portable power station due to frequent power cuts in your local area.
+- You need a reliable at-home backup battery generator or portable power station due to frequent power outage occurrences in your local area.
 Emergency backup power is often overlooked, when it should be a priority for many home owners, depending on where they live.

 When buying a portable power station there are some important features and specifications that you should be looking at in order to know if it’s going to be sufficient for your needs and worth your hard-earned money – these features include: